 That’s why it’s important for you to talk to people you trust and who know you well.
 This could include family members and friends, but arguably the most important people you can talk to our work colleagues.
 Ask them for their opinion on potential career change options and why they think you’d be suited to those roles.
 Ask them for their opinions on what skills you have and what personality traits you have.
 They may be able to clarify what you’re capable of, what you’re strengths and weaknesses are, and what you were put on this Earth to do.

 Time to do some online research

-By now you will understand what you stand for, what your skills are and what industries may interest you.
-You will have gained a deeper understanding about who you are and where you want to go through a combination of introspection and feedback from friends, family and colleagues.
+By now you will understand what you stand for, what your skills are, and what industries may interest you.
+You will have gained a deeper understanding of who you are and where you want to go through a combination of introspection and feedback from friends, family, and colleagues.

 Now it’s time to look through all of the courses available to study here at Training.com.au.
 You’ll be able to see the vast opportunities available in relation to the industries you’re interested in and the skills and personality traits you have.
 You’ll get a deeper understanding of study commitments and costs required to pursue a new career you may be interested in, while also learning what new skills you’ll learn along the way.

 Studying doesn’t necessarily need to be expensive or take a long time.
 There are many courses that are quite short, inexpensive, and can be done while you continue to work in your current role.
 You certainly don’t have to turn your life upside down to transition from your current job into a new career.

 Talk to people in the field you think you might like to pursue

 There’s only one way to go about finding out what it’s really like to work in the field you’ve decided you want to pursue, without actually working in it yourself – talk to someone with experience in that area!
 It sounds simple but you’d be surprised how many people won’t do any research before diving headfirst into a new career.
 Most people either know someone in that field, or their friends and family may know someone.